 Atop the Alpilles sits the remains of the medieval fortress of Les Baux, once one of the mightiest in France.
 Visitors will enjoy magnificent views—on a clear day, and you can see the Mediterranean Sea.
 There are demonstrations of ancient weapons like catapults and trebuchets to keep the kids entertained.
 You reach the fortress by walking along the cobblestone streets of the tiny village of Les Baux, full of interesting shops and cafés.

-Built on top of a huge rock and surrounded by a fortified town, Les Baux de Provence is the biggest and best known Alpilles chateaux, with magnificent views over the surrounding landscape.
+Built on a huge rock and surrounded by a fortified town, Les Baux de Provence is the most significant and best-known Alpilles chateaux, with magnificent views over the surrounding landscape.
 Purchase a combination ticket with Carrières de Lumières.

 One of Provence’s most popular visitor sites is the Carrières de Lumières (Quarries of Light).
 It draws over half a million visitors annually.
 Located in the massive and interconnected rooms of an abandoned quarry next to Les Baux-de-Provence, it’s a magical sound and light show that features a different artist each year.